 You can tell that you have an addiction to Klonopin if you:

 As we mentioned earlier, it’s fairly common for people to become addicted to other drugs in addition to Klonopin.
 Many people who are prescribed this medication will also drink alcohol, take opioids or use another drug at the same time.
-This is known as polydrug abuse, and it’s a serious problem that needs to be addressed.
+This is known as polydrug abuse, and it’s a serious problem that can cause risks such as going into a coma or death by overdose.needs to be addressed.

 Alcohol and benzodiazepines make a very dangerous combination of drugs.
 Both act as central nervous system depressants, and they work the same way in the brain.
 When the two are combined, the effects can compound.
 This can severe interactions, and increase the risks associated with both substances.